 From the start of the 1950s, there had been occasional contacts between Germans and Israelis at international conferences.
 The eventually break-through came in 1959 when the WIS issued an invitation to a Max Planck Society (MPG) delegation.
 In the course of this contact, the possibility arose for young German scientist to further their qualifications at an outstanding research facility abroad and the country thus not losing them permanently, which had happened with the migration of young scientists to the US since the 1950s.
 In turn, the scientists of the WIS – like their colleagues at Israeli universities later – hoped to extend the research infrastructure of their institutes through their cooperation with German researchers.

 Contact between the MPG and the WIS was the start of a continuous and ever closer scientific collaboration between the two countries over the years.
-With the conclusion of the Minerva agreement in 1964, cooperation between the two great research institutions was finally secured.
+An agreement in 1964 higlighted the role of the Minerva Stiftung for the cooperation between the two great research institutions and secured their continuous collaboration.
+More about the cooperation between MPG and WIS...

 12 May 1965 is a historical date in the history of Germany and Israel: The beginning of diplomatic relations between Israel and the Federal Republic of Germany.
 While there had been scientific cooperation before, the contacts between institutions and the relevant scientists has become consistently closer since then.

 Interministerial cooperation was started and increasingly intensified in the 1970s: The German-Israeli research collaboration between the Federal Ministry of Education and Research (BMBF) and the Israeli Ministry of Science, Technology and Space (MOST) is based on an agreement concluded in 1973.
 Since 2000, this interministerial cooperation has been broadened to bilateral industry cooperation, based on an agreement between the BMBF and the Israeli Ministry of Industry, Trade and Labor (MOITAL, currently: Ministry of Economy and Industry – MOE).